cutyapple/TID/2019/November/Chess/README.md

+# python_project
-# Chess with Python By CutyApple
+# CutyApple's Chess

-# From 2019 - 11 - 11
+# Start : 2019 - 11 - 11 with Python By CutyApple
+# End :